When is the Kettle Pond Writers’ Conference?

 Yes, all writers attending the conference will have access to conference events and campus facilities.

 Is there cell phone service on campus?

 It depends; writers with Verizon service plans will have reliable service on campus, while AT&T customers will have more limited service.
 Those with other carriers may not have service on campus or in the area.
-We encourage writers who will be without cell service to think of this as a blessing rather than a curse; we know firsthand that it can enhance the creative impact of the conference experience.
+WiFi is free and available throughout the main campus.
+Writers without service may be able to connect to WiFi to make calls.
+We encourage writers who will be without cell service or with limited cell service to think of this as a blessing rather than a curse; we know firsthand that it can enhance the creative impact of the conference experience.
 Kettle Pond can provide emergency phone numbers for writers who may not have service at the conference and wish to leave them with family, friends, or colleagues.

 Is there WiFi on campus?

 Yes.
 WiFi is open and free throughout campus.